 How It Works in Practice

 The Bias Confirmation Loop occurs when individuals repeatedly consume information that aligns with their existing beliefs, reinforcing those beliefs and making them less likely to consider opposing viewpoints.
-This cycle is often fueled by selective exposure to media, social networks, and online algorithms that prioritize content similar to what a person has previously engaged with.
+This cycle is often fueled by Selective Exposure to media, social networks, and online algorithms that prioritize content similar to what a person has previously engaged with.
 Over time, this loop narrows a person's perspective, creating an environment where their views feel continuously validated and alternative opinions are dismissed or ignored.

 Why It Matters

 Understanding the Bias Confirmation Loop is crucial in diplomacy and political science because it affects how people form opinions and make decisions on political issues.
-When citizens, politicians, or diplomats become trapped in such loops, it can lead to polarization, reduce compromise, and hinder constructive dialogue.
+When citizens, politicians, or diplomats become trapped in such loops, it can lead to Polarization, reduce compromise, and hinder constructive dialogue.
 Recognizing this cycle helps promote critical thinking and encourages seeking diverse perspectives, which is essential for healthy democratic processes and effective international relations.

 Bias Confirmation Loop vs Confirmation Bias